-Manage State Across LWC Components with State Managers
+Manage State Across LWC Components with State Managers (Beta)

-State management in Lightning Web Components (LWC) is a forthcoming feature designed to help developers group and manage data and its related logic more effectively within their applications.
+State management for Lightning Web Components (LWC) is a forthcoming feature designed to help developers group and manage data and its related logic more effectively within their applications.
 A state manager provides a structured way to handle application state, making it easier to share data across components, manage complex data interactions, and separate data concerns from presentation logic.

 As applications grow in complexity, it can be challenging to manage the flow of data, ensure components react appropriately to changes, and keep your codebase clean.
 LWC state management offers an idiomatic, LWC-native solution to these problems by introducing the concept of state managers.